dmytro-rybak/kube-deployments/README.md

 Inside the **`argocd-apps`** directory, update the `custom-apps.yaml` file with the following values:

 - Create a matrix generator with 2 lists generators.
 The first list should have our apps: `app: backend` and `app: frontend`.
 The second list should have our envs: `env: dev` and `env: prod`.
-And the result of our matrix will be: 4 Argo CD Applications: `backend-prod`, `frontend-prod`, `backend-dev`, and `frontend-dev`.
+And the result of the matrix will be 4 Argo CD Applications: `backend-prod`, `frontend-prod`, `backend-dev`, and `frontend-dev`.

 - repoURL: `<Link to your GitHub repository>`
 - targetRevision: `HEAD`